microsoft/jacdac/services/logger.md

     rw min_priority = 1: Priority @ 0x80

 Messages with level lower than this won't be emitted.
 The default setting may vary.
+Loggers are free to revert this to their default setting if the register has not been updated in 1500ms, so this register needs to be continuously written to keep logging.

 ## Commands